csterritt/queue-visualize/plan.md

 9. **Manual QA** by running dev server to verify UI interactions (optional but recommended locally).

 ## 7. Open Questions / Ambiguities

-1. **Task duration override when reusing from pool**: Should reused tasks keep their previous duration or be overwritten by the `newTask` request?
-(Assumption: allow specifying new duration to simulate different workloads.)
+1. **Task duration override when reusing from pool**: Reused tasks have their previous duration overwritten by the `newTask` request.
 2. **Queue production interval defaults**: Are intervals and length limits user-configurable per queue, or do we apply fixed defaults?
-Requirements specify constructor arguments but UI doesnt expose them; plan assumes fixed defaults set during manager initialization.
+Requirements specify constructor arguments but UI doesn't expose them; plan assumes fixed defaults set during manager initialization.
-3. **Simulation pacing**: Should `Start simulation` trigger continuous automatic stepping, or just instantiate entities and rely on manual `Step` presses?
-Requirements imply manager loops automatically until stopped, yet there is also a manual Step button.
-Need clarity on coexistence (e.g., Step disabled while running automatically?).
+3. **Simulation pacing**: Initially, there should be no automatic stepping.
+Just instantiate entities and rely on manual `Step` presses.
-4. **Processor task durations**: Are tasks immutable once created?
-If reused, should their IDs remain constant?
-(Currently assuming yes to maintain identity.)
+4. **Processor task durations**: Tasks are not immutable; reused tasks have their previous duration overwritten by the `newTask` request, and are given a new ID.
-5. **Queue failure behavior**: Once any queue fails, do others immediately halt even if tasks remain?
-Plan assumes manager stops entire simulation and leaves states visible.
+5. **Queue failure behavior**: Once any queue fails, all others immediately halt even if tasks remain.
+Manager stops entire simulation and leaves states visible.
-6. **Testing framework**: Confirm whether Vitest is available; if not, need guidance on the expected simple node tests (plain Node asserts?).
+6. **Testing framework**: Use Vitest for tests.
-7. **Connection constants exposure**: Should UI allow toggling between `ONE_TO_ONE` and `ONE_TO_MANY` yet, or only programmatic for now?
+7. **Connection constants exposure**: The UI should allow toggling between `ONE_TO_ONE` and `ONE_TO_MANY`.